T8 React Router

 Nested routes

-Nested routes don't require special rendering rules.
+Nested routes don't require special handling.
 All routes are handled equally and independently from each other.

 let App = () => {